Get out of class – UVA Wise experiential learning program gets students involved in community - NewsBreak

 Tennessee Higher Education Commission outlines new goals for college enrollment and post-secondary education

-The Tennessee Higher Education Commission has announced the launch of a momentum-building year to renew and articulate the value of education in Tennessee and to increase enrollment in education and training beyond high school.
-In May, THEC released the inaugural state college-going status report, College Going and the Class of...
+The Tennessee Higher Education Commission (THEC) has announced the launch of a momentum-building year to renew and articulate the value of education in Tennessee and to increase enrollment in education and training beyond high school.
+In May, THEC released the inaugural state college-going status report, College Going and the Class...

 Comments / 0